Attack on Ukrainian nuclear site ‘an affront to the world at large’

 She will also attend a special meeting of Nato foreign ministers and hold talks with counterparts from the G7 group.

+“What I’m doing is looking how we can speed up that process to make even more progress on that front.

+“The number one thing (that’s) important though is that we are unified with our partners across the world in putting the toughest ever sanctions we’ve had on Russia.”

-But at home, the Government came under criticism for not acting before now.
+But at home the Government has come under criticism for not acting before now.

 Labour Party chairwoman Anneliese Dodds told Sky News: “I certainly would say that we have been far too soft, especially over the last 10 years, on those funds that have come from Putin-linked oligarchs and business people.”